react-made-native-easy/react-made-native-easy.github.io/6-conventions-and-code-style/eslint.md

-## Eslint : The guardian of code conventions ⚔️
+## Eslint: The guardian of code conventions ⚔️

 Every team composes of developers who follow different conventions.
 Hence, often we find that code written by a developer is not easily understood by another developer in the same team.
 This creates dependencies on individuals and tight dependencies in a software development project can affect the velocity of the team.